DiarmuidKelly/Astrometry-Go-Client/README.md

 ## Docker Setup

-This library requires the `dm90/astrometry` Docker container to perform plate-solving.
+This library uses the `diarmuidk/astrometry-dockerised-solver` Docker container to perform plate-solving.
 You have several options for running the dependency:

 ### Docker Execution Modes